How To Become A Radio Presenter In South Africa

 You will need to be patient and persevere when applying for jobs, as well as keep working hard at improving your skills and building contacts in the industry.

 If you don’t get what you want straight away, don’t worry!
-Just keep going because this is definitely worth it!
+Just keep going because this is worth it!

 The most important thing for any aspiring radio host is persistence in their pursuit of success; if they’re not motivated enough or passionate enough about what they’re doing then why should anyone else care about what they have to say?